Morning Star: Pioneering Self-Management in Manufacturing

 Introducing Morning Star

-Founded in 1970 by Chris Rufer, The Morning Star Company is the world's largest tomato processor, based in California, U.S.A.
+Founded in 1970 by Chris Rufer, The Morning Star Company is the world's largest tomato processor, based in California, USA.
 The company processes tomatoes into various products including paste, diced tomatoes, and purees.
 Morning Star permanently employs approximately 500 year-round employees, with an additional 2,000+ seasonal workers joining the organization for the peak harvesting season.
 The company operates three processing facilities in California, delivering superior customer value through teamwork, reliability, innovation and sustainability.

 With their pioneering work of dynamic organizational roles Morning Star is an excellent example of RenDanHeYi principles in the food processing industry.
 Their innovative management model dates back over 30 years.
 The company has no bosses and every organizational-design decision stems from one of two principles: all interactions should be voluntary and people should honor their commitments.
 The results is an agile organization driven by personal missions and peer-to-peer commitments that ranks top in their field of work.